mtlynch/mtlynch.io/content/retrospectives/2024/01/index.md

 When I hit an error in Zig, I can usually [reason through it](/notes/zig-unit-test-c/#calling-ustreamer-code-from-zig) to understand what the compiler is telling me.
 When I hit an error in Nix, I feel completely helpless.

 I think one major difference is that I have a lot of development experience in C-style languages and no experience in pure functional languages.
-Zig is aimed at C and C++ developers, so the concepts make sense to me as someone who worked in those languages for ten years.
+Zig is aimed at C and C++ developers, so the concepts make sense to me as someone who has worked in those languages for ten years.

 Nix seems very inspired by Haskell and other functional languages, which I've never learned.
 For a Haskell developer, Nix would probably feel more intuitive, and they might be confused by Zig's focus on pointers and memory allocators, which are not as prominent in functional languages.